42School/norminette/README.md

 Please try to include as much information as possible (the file on which it crashed, etc)

-Feel free to do pull requests if you want to help as well
+Feel free to do pull requests if you want to help as well.
+Make sure that run_test.sh properly runs after your modifications.